 How to Care for Fascia at Home

 One of the most encouraging things about fascia care is that you do not need fancy equipment.
 According to Boozer, “You can start in your living room with nothing more than a towel, a chair, or even your own hands.”
+These practices are designed to fit into real life, not add another item to your to-do list.
 She recommends these simple, at-home techniques:

 Foot Fascia Release